 Stanfield is a tiny town located in the state of Arizona.
 With a population of 558 people and just one neighborhood, Stanfield is the 165th largest community in Arizona.

-When you are in Stanfield, you'll notice that it is more blue-collar than most other communities in America.
-57.63% of Stanfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Stanfield is a blue-collar town, with 57.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stanfield is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Stanfield who work in maintenance occupations (18.08%), teaching (16.95%), and farm management occupations (8.47%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Stanfield has relatively fewer families with younger children, and/or college students.
 Combined, this makes Stanfield a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.